sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-helm.md

   --from-literal=TYK_AUTH=${TYK_AUTH}
 ```

-Where `TYK_ORG` and `TYK_AUTH` are the Tyk Dashboard Organisation ID and the Tyk Dashboard API Access Credentials respectively.
+Where `TYK_ORG` and `TYK_AUTH` are the Tyk Dashboard Organization ID and the Tyk Dashboard API Access Credentials respectively.
 Which can be obtained under your profile in the Tyk Dashboard.

 ## Config settings